Martha Reeves: Current work

 After serving on the Detroit City Council from 2005 to 2009, Reeves returned to full-time performing with nearly 50 shows annually, including a major tour of Australia in 2010.
 She regularly appears at festivals in the UK during the summer, and for her performances was nominated for two UK Festival Awards, as "Best Headliner" and "Feel Good Act of the Summer".

 Reeves is a board member of SAG-AFTRA Detroit chapter.
 In 2007, she testified before Congress on behalf of musicians, session singers and recording artists for better wages and royalties.
 She was honored for her hard work and courage in 2007 by delegates and members of AFTRA.
 She is also on the board of SoundExchange, a non-profit performance rights organization that collects royalties on behalf of sound recording copyright owners and featured artists for non-interactive digital transmissions, including satellite and internet radio.

 She made a cameo appearance in the film Tenacious D in The Pick of Destiny, as a passer-by listening to the duo on the boardwalk.
 This information was revealed in the film's DVD audio commentary by Kyle Gass.

 Martha continues to perform concerts and club dates both solo and with her Vandellas—sisters Lois (Motown-era Vandella since 1967) and Delphine (since mid-1980s).

 In September 2019, Martha was one of the celebrity contestants taking part on the BBC One show Celebrity MasterChef in the UK.

 In 2024, Martha received a star on The Hollywood Walk of Fame, with Berry Gordy Jr., Smokey Robinson, Stevie Wonder, and others paying tribute at the event.

+In May 2026, Reeves announced a new album entitled Searching would be released later that year; her first in 22 years.

+In August 2026, Reeves performed "The Star-Spangled Banner" before the inaugural Women’s Professional Baseball League (WPBL) game between the Los Angeles Queens and the New York Heights in Springfield, Illinois.